trinitysc/jekyll-blog/_articles/devotion.md

 ### Knowing God

-So **we read the Bible in order to know and love God**, and particulary Jesus; in whom there are "boundless riches" to explore:
+When we come to the Bible in order to know and love Jesus, we will find there are "boundless riches" to explore:

-> This is what the Lord says: “Let not the wise boast of their wisdom, or the strong boast of their strength .. but <mark>let the one who boasts boast about this: that they have the understanding to know me</mark>."
-(Jeremiah 9:23-24)
-> For <mark>I desire steadfast love</mark> and not sacrifice, <mark>the knowledge of God</mark> rather than burnt offerings.
-(Hosea 6:6, ESV)
 > This grace was given me: <mark>to preach</mark> to the Gentiles <mark>the boundless riches of Christ</mark>.
 (Eph 3:8)

 Thus, Charles Spurgeon could say:
 > There is something exceedingly improving to the mind in a contemplation of <mark>the Divinity</mark>.
 It <mark>is a subject so vast, that all our thoughts are lost in its immensity</mark>; so deep, that our pride is drowned in its infinity …
 > Would you lose your sorrow?
 Would you drown your cares?
 Then go, plunge yourself in the Godhead’s deepest sea; be lost in his immensity; and you shall come forth as from a couch of rest, refreshed and invigorated.
 I know nothing which can so comfort the soul; so calm the swelling billows of sorrow and grief; so speak peace to the winds of trial, as a devout musing upon the subject of the Godhead.
 (Sermon at New Park St Chapel, Southward, 7 Jan 1855)

-To approach this, we must learn to read the Bible in a way that lets it change us; we must learn to slow down and "meditate" on the Bible. **We want our study of the Bible to lead**:
+To grow in knowledge and love of God, we clearly must read the Bible in a way that lets it change us; we need to slow down and "meditate" on the Bible. **We want our study of the Bible to lead**:
  - **To prayer, and faith**. "<mark>I meditate</mark> on all your works and consider what your hands have done. ... <mark>Answer me quickly, Lord</mark> ...
 Show me the way I should go, for to you <mark>I entrust</mark> my life."
 (Psalms 143:5-8)
  - **To the heart**.
 "But what does it say? '<mark>The word is near you; it is in your mouth and in your heart</mark>,' that is, the message concerning faith that we proclaim: If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved" (Romans 10:8-9)
  - **To obedience**.
 "Keep this Book of the Law always on your lips; <mark>meditate on it day and night, so that you may be careful to do everything written in it</mark>."
 (Joshua 1:8) "Do not merely listen to the word, and so deceive yourselves.
 Do what it says."
 (James 1:22)